 - Hypervolt – essentially “a foam roller gun” that gives the body trigger point therapy at varying speeds

-- Theracane – a plastic, shepherd’s hook looking thing that has triggers points all over it.
-Great for localized self massage
+- Theracane – a plastic, shepherd’s hook-looking thing that has triggered points all over it.
+Great for localized self-massage

 - Tennis Ball – great for rolling out the back, calves, and bottoms of feet-provides localized relief

-- Lacrosse Ball – same as tennis ball, just a little harder material
+- Lacrosse Ball – same as a tennis ball, just a little harder material

 - Electric Massager – there are many different kinds.
 Great for cervical, lumbar, and thoracic spine use.
 It’s important to find the right one for you.

 - Epsom Salt Products – can come in the form of a scrub, cream, or bath salts.
 Great for use post-workout to treat sore or stiff muscles.